Easy Healthy Mediterranean Hummus Wrap Recipe

 Instructions

-• Arrange 2 tortillas on a flat surface and 1/4 cup plain hummus onto each tortilla.
+• Arrange 2 tortillas on a flat surface and spread half of 1/4 cup plain hummus onto each tortilla.

 • Arrange the 1/4 cup tomatoes, 1/4 cup cucumbers, 1/4 cup onions, 1/4 cup chopped kalamata olives, 1/4 cup feta cheese on to of the tortillas.